Skip to article frontmatterSkip to article content

 plt.gca().set_aspect('equal', adjustable='box')

-plt.title(f"Monte Carlo PI Estimation: {pi_val:.4f}")
+plt.title(f"Monte Carlo PI Estimate: {pi_val:.5f}")

-plt.show()Estimated value of PI: 3.1448
+Estimated value of PI: 3.1492

-The machine Learning approach¶
+The Machine Learning Approach

-Let us first call the usual libraries for compilation
+Let us first import the required libraries.

 import numpy as np